International-Data-Spaces-Association/Task-Force-AI-and-Data-Spaces/README.md

 ## Overview

-Artificial Intelligence is rapidly becoming one of the most significant forces shaping how data is consumed, processed, and shared.
+Artificial Intelligence (AI) is rapidly becoming one of the most significant forces shaping how data is consumed, processed, and shared.
 As AI adoption accelerates, IDSA members have raised a growing demand for **guidance on the interplay between data spaces and AI**.
+This Task force builds on the previous work from the WG Architecture and Rulebook on this field.

 Key topics the community has identified include: